Manage spatial data with IBM DB2 Spatial Extender, Part 2

 SELECT cust_name, cust_addr FROM customers, floodzones WHERE ST_Within(cust_loc, flood_loc) = 1

-The result of this query would produce a set of customers names and addresses whose houses could be at risk of flooding.
-This information could be useful in calculating insurance rates or sending out an offer to purchase flood insurance.
+The result of this query produces a set of customers names and addresses whose houses can be at risk of flooding.
+This information is useful in calculating insurance rates or sending out an offer to purchase flood insurance.

-This "Manage spatial data with IBM DB2 Spatial Extender" series of tutorials takes you through common tasks that work with spatial data in the DB2 Spatial Extender.
+This series of tutorials takes you through common tasks that work with spatial data in the DB2 Spatial Extender.
 These tasks include importing and creating spatial data, constructing and executing spatial queries, working with IBM spatial tools, working with IBM third-party and open source software, improving application performance, and considering special circumstances in a data warehouse environment.